Sigma-L

 Within the main price action we often show a representation of smoothed price, in yellow.
 The low pass filter is formed by allowing all frequencies lower than the lower bound of the bandpassed region (in white, see below, time frequency) to pass.
 This is typically useful to view the underlying trend and how the signal that is being investigated is influencing overall price action.

 Highpassed price is very useful because it approaches a mean reverting time series, usually around zero.
 We apply a high pass filter to price action, retaining frequencies higher than the upper bound of the bandpass region, in white.
 The passband of the highpass filter is shown by the yellow arrows on the time frequency plot.
 The red and green envelopes on the price action plot represent +- 2 standard deviations of the amplitude envelope.
-Excursions by price above and below these zones is an high probability reversal area for the component being analysed.
+Excursions by price above and below these zones is a high probability reversal area for the component being analysed.

 It is an important technical note to mention that the cutoff in both the low and high pass filters used is not as abrupt as shown here and features some gentle rolloff around the bounds of the bandpassed region.
 We use a Butterworth filter for both approaches on Sigma-L.